minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updates** - Updated STATUS.md and ISSUES.md with current state assessment
+- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to reflect current project state
-- ✅ **State Verification** - Verified actual state by inspection:
-  - Training: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files)
-  - Forecasting: aggregated_results.csv exists (265 lines) from old runs, ARIMA has n_valid=0
-  - Nowcasting: All 6 backtest JSON files show "status": "failed" with CUDA errors
+  - Verified actual state: checkpoint/ is empty (models NOT trained), backtests all failed, forecasting results are old
+  - Updated documentation to accurately reflect what's done vs not done
-  - Tables/Plots: Exist from previous iteration (Dec 9 07:18), correctly reflect current state
+  - Clarified that tables/plots exist from previous iteration (Dec 9 08:19), not regenerated this iteration
+  - Updated experiment status to accurately reflect current state

 **What Was NOT Done This Iteration:**
 - ❌ **No code changes** - No Python code files modified (only documentation updated)
 - ❌ **No experiments run** - No training, forecasting, or backtesting executed
+- ❌ **No tables/plots regenerated** - Tables/plots exist from previous iteration (Dec 9 08:19), not regenerated this iteration
 - ❌ **Models NOT trained** - `checkpoint/` is empty, training REQUIRED before any experiments
 - ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but cannot verify without trained models
 - ❌ **DDFM improvements NOT tested** - Code implemented but cannot test without trained models